Anyone that grew up a geek in the late 70s to early 80s (ahem) will get the references in this video:

 As data transfer technology progresses, so do cable types.
 Category 6 UTP copper cable is commonly used today in ethernet installations where 1000BaseT (or gigabit ethernet) systems are required.
 Cat 6 cable has a certified bandwidth of 250 MHz (500 MHz for Cat6a).
 Category 6 cable is a newer version of Category 5 and 5e cable wherein the wire pairs are bonded together and there is a separator to keep each pair of wires the same distance apart and in the same relationship to each other.
-The four twisted pairs in Cat 6 cable are also twisted within the overall cable jacket.
+The four twisted pairs in Cat 6 cable is also twisted within the overall cable jacket.

 Category 7 cable is much different from its predecessors.
 It has an overall shield and individual pairs are shielded:

 Category 7 cable is rated for 600 MHz bandwidth (1000 MHz for 7a) which translates to 10 GB ethernet.
 This was previously the domain of fiber cable.
-Copper cable has some advantages over fiber; lower propagation delays, requires less complicated equipment, copper is less expensive than fiber and more durable.
+Copper cable has some advantages over fiber; lower propagation delays require less complicated equipment, copper is less expensive than fiber and more durable.
 It is nice to have the flexibility to use copper cable on 10 GB ethernet for runs of 100 meters or less.
 Longer runs still require fiber.

 Category 7 and 7a cable looks remarkably similar to the older Belden multipair “computer cable” pressed into service as audio trunk cable seen so often in older studio installations.

 This is a trip down memory lane.
-Someone has taken the time to preserve and document Radio Shack, its founding, history and all of the catalogs printed from 1939 to 2005.
+Someone has taken the time to preserve and document Radio Shack, its founding, history, and all of the catalogs printed from 1939 to 2005.
 The website archive is Radio Shack Catalogs.

-I remember reading these very catalogs cover to cover, when they came out in the mid 1970’s.
-At that time, this stuff looked expensive and in relative dollar terms compared to today, it was.
+I remember reading these very catalogs cover to cover when they came out in the mid-1970s.
+At that time, this stuff looked expensive, and in relative dollar terms compared to today, it was.
 We had one of these computers in our “Math Lab” in 9th grade:

-In fact, when I found one of these computers stashed away in the corner of a transmitter site, I had a flash back of Mr. B scowling as yet another student made a mistake plotting x/y coordinates on the backboard.
+In fact, when I found one of these computers stashed away in the corner of a transmitter site, I had a flashback of Mr. B scowling as yet another student made a mistake plotting x/y coordinates on the backboard.

-The first and preferred general all around sound card that I use is the Digigram VX222HR series.
-This is a mid price range PCI card, running about $525.00 per copy.
+The first and preferred general all-around sound card that I use is the Digigram VX222HR series.
+This is a mid-price range PCI card, running about $525.00 per copy.

 2/2 balanced analog and digital AES/EBU I/Os

-Comprehensive set of drivers: driver for the Digigram SDK, as well as low-latency WDM DirectSound, ASIO, and Wave drivers
+A comprehensive set of drivers: driver for the Digigram SDK, as well as low-latency WDM DirectSound, ASIO, and Wave drivers

 32-bit/66 MHz PCI Master mode, PCI and PCI-X compatible interface